Understanding Headless Implementation: The Future of Web Development

 Strapi building schema

-Step 3: Integrate Next.js with Strapi
+Step 3: Seamless Integration of Next.js with Strapi

 Create Strapi credentials to get Articles: